-During the winter, our poor feet are often neglected.
+Over the Winter and Spring months our poor feet are often neglected.
 We stuff them into thick socks and boots and forget about them.
 Now it’s time to get your feet ready for Summer.

-And as the the sandals come out, it’s time to prepare to bare.
+As the the sandals come out, it’s time to prepare to bare.
 Try these top tips to give them the TLC they deserve.

 The secret to softer skin